Popular sub Lindsey Malecha not ready for her Arizona Wildcats career to end just yet

 Malecha and her teammates aren’t facing any tough times now — not on this ride to the WNIT’s Final Four.
 Arizona (22-13) hosts TCU (24-10) Wednesday at 6:30 p.m. in the semifinals at McKale.

-As a senior these are her last games wearing a UA uniform and she, along with her teammates, are holding on dearly to every moment.
+As a senior, these are her last games wearing a UA uniform and she, along with her teammates, is holding on dearly to every moment.

 “It’s really cool, especially for anybody who played basketball growing up and always dreamed of playing in college and national tournaments,” she said.
 “To be given that opportunity is extremely special and I will always be grateful for it.